 Core Purposes Christian Values To work towards our vision, we will Ambitious, capable learners Ambitious Alex Perseverance Courage Be committed to keep going and not giving up.
 Overcome fear and face a challenge.
 Ethical, informed citizens Ethical Ezra Community Respect Be stronger together.
-Show respect and care for the world around us.
+Care for our environment and everyone will be valued.
 Healthy, confident individuals Healthy Haven Love Friendship Grow and learn together because we know that God loves us.
 Share hopes and dreams, include others.
 Enterprising, creative contributors Creative Charlie Creativity Generosity Be inquisitive, explore our wonderful world and utilise our talents.
 Take care of God's creation for future generations.